Criminal Defense Attorney Wellington, FL

 Can criminal charges be reduced or dismissed in Wellington?

 In many cases, yes.
 Grounds for dismissal or reduction may include unlawful search and seizure, improper arrest procedures, insufficient evidence, constitutional violations, or successful negotiation with the prosecution.
 An experienced defense attorney will evaluate all available options and pursue the most favorable outcome based on the specific facts of your case.
+Early intervention — before the state has fully committed to a charging strategy — creates the most options.

 How does a former prosecutor’s background help in criminal defense?